Jackson Kafuuzi

-Jackson Karugaba Kafuuzi (born 25 April 1977) is a Ugandan politician who serves as the incumbent Member of Parliament representing the Kyaka South County Constituency, Kyegegwa District in the 11th Ugandan Parliament.
+Jackson Karugaba Kafuuzi (born 25 April 1977) is a Ugandan politician who served as the Member of Parliament representing the Kyaka South County Constituency, Kyegegwa District in the 11th Ugandan Parliament.

-Effective 14 December 2019, he concurrently serves as the Deputy Attorney General of Uganda, in the Ugandan Cabinet.
+Effective 14 December 2019, he served as the Deputy Attorney General of Uganda, in the Ugandan Cabinet.

+In 2026 he was reappointed to continue serving as the deputy Artont General of Uganda for the cabinet term 2026-2031.

+He serves as the member of parliament for Kyaka South County in the 12th parliament of Uganda 2026-2031 under the National Resistance Movement (NRM) party.

 Early life and education

 Kafuuzi was born on 25 April 1977 in Kyegegwa District, Toro sub-region, Western Region of Uganda.
 He attended St. Joseph's Primary School, Nabbingo.
 He studied at St. Maria Goretti Secondary School for his O-Level and obtained Uganda Certificate of Education in 1995.
 In 1998, he completed his A-Level education and obtained Uganda Advanced Certificate of Education.

 He was admitted to Makerere University, Uganda's oldest and largest public university, graduating in 2002 with a Bachelor of Laws degree.
 The following year, he obtained a Diploma in Legal Practice, from the Law Development Centre, in Kampala, Uganda's capital city, and was admitted to the Uganda Bar.